Tips for safe driving in winter: part 2

 From snowflakes to car brakes …

 Hopefully, this post has given you some useful information to take away and put into practice.
-If you cannot wait for part 3, then consider popping over to the Safe Driving for Life shop and picking up a copy of The Official DVSA Guide to Driving – the essential skills.
-It’s packed full of advice on all-weather driving and basic maintenance, which makes it the perfect companion for drivers of all ages.
+If you cannot wait for part 3, then head over to the Safe Driving for Life Shop and check out our brand-spanking new Winter Driving eLearning course.
+It's packed full of advice, interactive exercises and video content designed to help you drive safely in wet, snowy and icy conditions.

 Back to top